-Kosher certification is a tool for differentiation and competitive positioning at an international level, in a market characterized by constant growth.
-This certification is important to promote the export of food products to countries where an important Jewish community is living or living.
+Kosher certification is a tool for differentiation and competitive positioning at an international level in a market characterized by constant growth.
+This certification is important to promote the export of food products to countries where an important Jewish community is processed or living.

-This certificate guarantees that the ingredients of the product to be analyzed are not genetically modified, that is, they are not GMO (Genetically Modified Foods)
+This certificate guarantees that the ingredients of the product to be analyzed are not genetically modified, that is, they are not GMO (Genetically Modified Organisms).

-The norm around this certification ranges from the seed, through to the process of growth and harvest, transport, collection, storage and processing in the market channel.
+The norm around this certification ranges from the seed through to the process of growth and harvest, transport, collection, storage and processing in the market channel.
 The companies in charge of issuing the certification can certify independently of the quality management systems.
-The certification also includes verification of the legal requirements related to the labeling and monitoring of GMOs or in Spanish OGM (Genetically Modified Organisms)
+The certification also includes verification of the legal requirements related to the labeling and monitoring of GMO.

 These are the most important certificates of the food industry, which serve as a tool to ensure a good quality management system and that the information reaches the final consumer in a transparent manner.